nxskok/pasias/docs/05-two-sample-inference.md

 ## [1] 7
 ```

-I used the "dot" trick again, which you can read as "it": ``from
-`parking`, take only the rows for the females, and with it,
-give me the number of bins for a histogram by Sturges' rule.''
+I used the "dot" trick again, which you can read as "it": "from `parking`, take only the rows for the females, and with it, give me the number of bins for a histogram by Sturges' rule."